Food System Management

 - brand building and communication.

-Theme 3: Performance of agri-food companies and individual or collective actors
+Theme 3: Performance of agri-food companies and individual or collective stakeholders

-Research on this topic largely reflects a cross-disciplinary approach to finance and marketing in the study of various aspects of corporate and industry performance, performance measures, and their determinants:
+Research on this topic largely reflects an interdisciplinary approach that bridges finance and marketing in the study of various aspects of corporate and industry performance, performance metrics, and their determinants:

 - performance measurement,